top of page

 Some level crossings near Balmoral have been closed.
 What plans exist to ensure access to and from Balmoral village?

-Several illegal level crossings were once installed across the Loop Line near Balmoral.
+Several illegal level crossings existed across the Loop Line near Balmoral.

 Following consultation with Wingecarribee Shire Council and the NSW Rural Fire Service, Transport Heritage NSW took steps to close the illegal crossings in order improve safety for both road users and rail traffic in Balmoral.